 Identify Your Niche

-Ranking for search terms like “old-timer car mechanic” is much easier and more effective than just “car repair.”
+Ranking for search terms like “classic car mechanic” is much easier and more effective than just “car repair.”
 It will give you a competitive advantage, and you won’t lose anything.
 Yes, you will still rank for “car repair” if you try to rank for “muscle car mechanic,” but it won’t be the other way around.

 Go For Long-tail Keywords

-Long-tail keywords are longer, more natural phrases people actually use when searching for something.
+Long-tail keywords are longer, more natural phrases people use when searching for something.
 These become especially important nowadays when more and more people use Siri and Alexa, and voice search in general.

 In our car mechanic example, a long-tail keyword would be “best Mercedes transmission mechanic in Portland” or “where to fix a muscle car engine in Philly.” (always try to be location-specific!)